Fiat Chrysler muscles through, green shoots in North America

 The company said it still plans full-year capital spending of $9.48 billion to just over $10 billion as it rolls out five new electric vehicles during the year, plus a new three-row big Jeep SUV early next year and a redesigned Grand Cherokee in the third quarter of 2021.

 Four of the new electric vehicles will be made in Europe, Manley said Friday in a call with industry analysts and reporters.
+The electric vehicles include the battery powered Fiat 500 small car, a fully electric Ducato van, and plug-in gas-electric hybrid versions of the Jeep Compass, Wrangler and Renegade.
+The Wrangler will hit showrooms by the end of the year, Manley said.

+All will help the company meet rising global emissions and fuel efficiency requirements, he said.

 The proposed merger with France’s PSA Groupe is expected to be finished by the first quarter of next year.
 Twelve of 22 nations have given antitrust approval thus far, the company said.
 The merger will create the world’s fourth largest automaker that will be named Stellantis.